The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            Returning non-integer values from the comparison function, such as float, will result in an internal cast to int of the callback's return value.
-So values such as 0.99 and 0.1 will both be cast to an integer value of 0, which will compare such values as equal.> [!NOTE] Two elements are considered equal if and only if (string) $elem1 === (string) $elem2.
-In words: when the string representation is the same.

 ### ### Computes the intersection of arrays using values for comparison by using a callback for data comparison

 _Computes the intersection of arrays, compares data by a callback function._